 How do Homebuild's prices compare with others?

 Overall, Homebuild's prices compare favourably with the building industry estimated averages.
-According to www.buildingguide.co.nz the cost for a build is around $2,000/m2
+According to www.buildingguide.co.nz the cost for a build is over $2,000/m2

 Why are Homebuild's prices so competitive?

 We keep costs down by negotiating volume discounts, through material sourcing and very careful costing through to rigorous project management systems and by minimising our overheads - and we pass these savings on to you and we do not pay thousands of dollars in e.g. franchise or other fees.

 How much does a House Cost to build?

 The price of every house is different, because every house is unique in some way.
 There are four main factors that determine the cost of a house:

 Size: The bigger the house, the more it costs.

 Complexity of Design: Put simply, a rectangle costs less.
 Things that add cost to a house include for example; many exterior angles, a complicated roofline, more bathrooms & verandahs.